-On February 10, 2020, the Company entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings III, LP ("Perceptive") for a senior secured term loan credit facility of up to \$35.0 million, (the "Perceptive")
+On February 10, 2020, the Company entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings III, LP ("Perceptive") for a senior secured term loan credit facility of up to \$35.0 million (the "Perceptive Credit Agreement").

-Credit Agreement").
 A first tranche of \$5.0 million was funded on execution of the Perceptive Credit Agreement.
 A second tranche of \$15.0 million was funded as a result of the approval of Twirla by the FDA.
-Another \$15.0 million tranche was to be available to the Company based on the achievement of a revenue milestone by December 31, 2021, which was not achieved.
-The other tranches of debt under the Perceptive Credit Agreement are no longer available to the Company.
 On January 7, 2022, the Company prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
 On July 8, 2022, the Company prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
 On July 25, 2022, the Company entered into a fifth amendment to the Perceptive Credit Agreement, as amended (the "Fifth Amendment").
 Pursuant to the Fifth Amendment, Perceptive agreed to release its security interest in certain assets being transferred from the Company to Corium in connection with an amendment to the Company's Manufacturing and Commercialization Agreement with Corium and waive the Company's obligations to comply with certain financial covenants through the end of 2022.
-In exchange, the Company agreed to prepay \$7.0 million of outstanding principal under the Perceptive Credit Agreement using the proceeds of recent sales under the Company's ATM program with H.C.
-Wainwright & Co., LLC (see Note 8).
-Such payment was made on July 25, 2022.
+In exchange, the Company agreed to prepay \$7.0 million of outstanding principal which was paid on July 25, 2022.
 On March 21, 2023, the Company and Perceptive entered into a sixth amendment to the Perceptive Credit Agreement (the "Sixth Amendment").
 The Sixth Amendment waived the Company's obligations to (1) comply with certain financial covenants relating to minimum revenue requirements and minimum liquidity through June 30, 2023, and (2) file financial statements along with its Annual Report on Form 10-K for the fiscal year ended December 31, 2022 that are not subject to any "going concern" qualification.
+On October 30, 2023, the Company and Perceptive entered into a seventh amendment to the Perceptive Credit Agreement (the "Seventh Amendment").
+The Seventh Amendment: (1) amended the Company's obligations to comply with certain financial covenants relating to minimum revenue requirements, (2) amended and waived the Company's obligations to comply with certain financial covenants relating to minimum liquidity through December 31, 2023, and (3) required the Company to make principal payments on its outstanding loan balance of \$150,000 per month beginning on December 1, 2023.